Java and API Design: Best Practices

 Security should always be a top priority when designing an API.
 This means implementing proper authentication and authorization mechanisms to protect sensitive data and functionality.
 It also means validating and sanitizing all input to prevent common attacks such as SQL injection and cross-site scripting (XSS).

-7. Think Performance
+7. Consider Performance

 An API is only as good as its performance.
 This means optimizing for low latency and fast response times.
 Caching can be used to reduce load on the server and improve performance for frequently accessed data.